 Without insurance, you'd also be solely responsible for anything that happened to the vehicle during its time in storage.
 If a tree were to fall on the garage or some other mishap were to take place, you'd likely have to pay out of pocket to repair the car.

-Additionally, you may not even have the option to drop your policy at all.
-For example, the Insurance Information Institute says that, if you have a car payment, your lender may require you to hold insurance as a condition of your loan.
+Additionally, you may not even have the option to drop your policy.
+For example, if you have a car payment, your lender may require you to hold insurance as a condition of your loan.

-For instance, if your car will be in storage for 30 days or more, you may be able to suspend your liability and collision coverages, which are both driving-related and, instead, maintain only comprehensive coverage on the car.
-Comprehensive is the type of coverage that protects your vehicle in the case of theft, fire or hail damage — scenarios you might actually encounter while your car is in storage.
+If you have a car that will be kept in storage for 30 days or more, you may be able to suspend your liability and collision coverages, which are both driving-related and, instead, maintain only comprehensive coverage on the car while it's in storage.

-You'd likely enjoy a lower premium if you pared your policy down like this, because you'd only be paying for a single coverage.
-In addition, you'd prevent yourself from having a "lapse in coverage" that could result in higher costs in the future.
+You may notice a lower premium if you pare down your policy like this, because you'd only be paying for a single coverage.
+In addition, you'd prevent yourself from having a lapse in coverage that could result in higher costs in the future.

-Some insurance companies may require that you state that your vehicle will be in storage for a minimum number of days before it will approve your request for the reduced coverage; for example, a 30-day minimum.
-During that time, you'll have to make sure not to take the car out for even a short ride, because you wouldn't be covered if you were to have an accident or if you were to damage someone's property while you were driving.
+Some insurance companies may require your vehicle to be in storage for a minimum number of days before they will approve your request for the reduced coverage (for example, a 30-day minimum).
+Don't take your car out even for a short ride while the liability coverage on your policy is suspended, because you wouldn't be covered if you had an accident or damaged someone's property while you were driving.

-Keep the car snug in its storage spot, and then simply set a reminder to revert to your former coverage levels when you expect to need the vehicle again.
+There's a lot to consider when it comes to insurance for a car that you're not driving.
+If you decide to reduce your coverage for a vehicle that's in storage, be sure to set a reminder to revert to your former coverage levels when you expect to need the vehicle again.